herrowna/digital-garden-jekyll-template/_notes/curiousity trails.md

 When we go abroad and come home, there's a 'clash of narratives' between:

 - Integrating what we learned from the foreign society
-- Going back to the previous role we played in our homeland
+- Returning to the role we played in our homeland

 There's a tension between embracing a new identity, or reinforcing an existing identity.